Friday, 19 June 2009

 9. First look to the idealised design based on the purpose of the system, regardless of practical constraints.

-10. Every system has an optimum size beyond which it ceases to be viable, due to loss of effectiveness resulting from intra-relationship complexity and, for organisations, bureaucracy and loss of human identity.
+10. Every system has an optimum size beyond which it ceases to be viable, due (1) intra-relationship complexity and, (2) for organisations and projects in organisations, bureaucracy and loss of human identity with the system as a whole.

 These principles have deep implications for the NHS, and indeed for any business or government organisation.
 There are a few organisations around the world whose leadership has made Systems Thinking happen in their organisations, and it has made a big difference.